PhotonicsOpenProjects/ONE-PIX/ONE-PIX_soft/README.md

 If the spectrometer used is this [list of tested spectrometer](../ONE-PIX_soft/doc/tested_spectrometers.pdf) follow steps for your model.

-Else, the spectrometer used is not in this list, you need to see [how to implement a new spectrometer](../ONE-PIX_soft/doc/implement_untested_spectrometer.pdf)
+Else, the spectrometer used is not in this list, you need to see [adding a new spectrometer](https://one-pix.readthedocs.io/en/latest/contributing.html#adding-a-new-spectrometer) API section.

 ### Ocean Insight spectrometers